-When you’re backpacking on a budget, night buses are your best friends and your worst enemy.
+When you’re backpacking on a budget, overnight bus travel is your best friend and your worst enemy.
 On the one side, they save you money and time as it’s your nights accommodation and you travel a good distance while you ‘sleep’ – I say that term lightly as sleep doesn’t really come into it.

 On the other, they’re pretty grim.
 Small beds which you have to share, bumpy roads, loud horns (well in Asia anyway) and being surrounded by people you don’t know can be a bit scary.

 I’ve been on many night buses through South East Asia, Australia and India and can confirm they’re completely fine…if you prepare for them properly.
 I think my record was a 30 hour bus journey from Laos to Vietnam!
 So, I sort of get into a routine of preparing for the long journey ahead.